What VibeVoice Does

 Safety measures are thoughtfully implemented.
 Every synthesized audio file includes an audible AI-generated disclaimer and an imperceptible watermark for provenance verification.
 These safeguards help mitigate deepfake and disinformation risks while maintaining practical usability for legitimate applications.

 Running VibeVoice requires GPU infrastructure — the 1.5B parameter model demands meaningful VRAM for the longest generation sequences.
-Google Colab provides an accessible testing environment, and ComfyUI integration offers a visual workflow option for non-programmers.
-Hugging Face Transformers integration for the ASR component simplifies adoption within standard ML pipelines.
+ASR and Realtime paths have public demo or Colab-style entry points, and Hugging Face Transformers integration for the ASR component simplifies adoption within standard ML pipelines.
+For TTS, buyers should account for the repository notice that Microsoft removed the TTS code for responsible-use reasons and treat the public model cards as research/development material rather than a turnkey production package.